joelparkerhenderson/social-value-orientation/README.md

   * Wants to maximize the total outcome of the group, and is dedicated to an equal split of resources.

   * Approximately 1/2 of people.

+SVO is measured by tests that have been extensively developed and tweaked over the years.

+SVO complements the "Big 5" personality variables in psychology: extraversion, agreeableness, openness, conscientiousness, neuroticism.

 <h2><a name="experiment-1">Experiment</a></h2>